A Beginner’s Guide to Loft Insulation

 Energy-efficiency grants might also be available in your area to help reduce the cost.
 For more information visit the government-endorsed website Simple Energy Advice.

-There are many different types of loft insulation which vary in cost, durability and insulating performance.
-These include traditional insulations such as Glass and mineral wool insulation, Earthwool and other Eco friendly materials, High Density Foam Board insulations and Blown (Loose Fill) Insulation.
+Wondering how to insulate your roof for the best results?
+There are many different types of loft insulation, varying in cost, durability, and insulating performance.
+The choice includes traditional insulations such as glass and mineral wool insulation, Earthwool and other eco-friendly materials, high-density foam board insulations, and blown (loose-fill) insulation.

 Multifoil insulation is fast becoming the first choice for many commercial and domestic projects.
 Developed for commercial use following its success in the NASA space programme multifoil insulation is made using multiple layers of aluminium foil alternated with foam wadding.